Merit-Circle/beam-sdk-unity/README.md

                 secondsTimeout: 240 // timeout in seconds for getting a result of message signing from the browser, used if there was no valid session
             ));
 ```

+### Examples
+You can find an example implementation using this demo in [beam-sdk-unity-example](https://github.com/Merit-Circle/beam-sdk-unity-example/tree/main)